nidhish95-s/R3_SoftwareTask1_Nidhish_Subramanian/Task1_README.md

 - We see the number 7 on display 1.

 - Exact same logic applies when sending a number to display 2.
 We only have to work with numbers ranging from 0-9.
 So none of the conditions or rules are violated.

+Issues.

+- Currently only displays odd numbers.

+- Forcing even numbers in display functions works and produces a favorable result.

+- Software lead had addressed this issue during a previous query.